VarunWayakole/Hackathon-2.0/README.md

 and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.
-Their revenue management team had decided to hire a 3rd party service provider to provide them insights from their historical data.
+Their revenue management team had decided to hire a 3rd party service provider to provide them insights from their historical data.</p>

 **Dataset:**